Lucyjpjones/LucyJones-resume/README.md

     1. Log in to GitHub and locate the GitHub Repository

-    2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+    2. At the top of the Repository (not top of page) just above the "Settings" button on the menu, locate the "Fork" button.

     ![forking](assets/images/readme/forking.png)